Adiabaticity in nonreciprocal Landau-Zener tunneling: Physical model and Josephson Hamiltonian

-We consider a nonreciprocal Landau-Zener model as illustrated by Fig. \ref{fig:model}, whose Hamiltonian takes following form,
+We consider a nonreciprocal Landau-Zener model as illustrated by Fig. \ref{fig:model}, whose Hamiltonian takes the following form:

-where ($a$, $b$) is the two-mode wavefunction , $v$ is the hopping constant between the two levels, $\gamma$ is the level bias, and $c$ denotes the nonlinear self-interaction parameter indicating the population-dependent level energy, $\delta>0$ is the nonreciprocity parameter that might result in non-Hermiticity.
-Since the Hamiltonian can be scaled by divided by $v$, for convenience, we can set $v=1$ as the energy unit hereafter.
+where ($a$, $b$) is the two-mode wavefunction, $v$ is the constant for the hopping between the two levels, $\gamma$ is the level bias, $c$ denotes the nonlinear self-interaction parameter indicating the population-dependent level energy, and $\delta>0$ is the nonreciprocity parameter that results in non-Hermiticity.
+Since the Hamiltonian can be scaled by dividing by $v$, for convenience, we can set $v=1$ as the energy unit hereafter.